A Wild Ride – the 5-year journey for not-for-profit festival Wild Dunedin

 Photo: Gregor Richardson, Otago Daily Times.
 Wild Dunedin team meeting at Ribbonwood Nurseries

-Like many who have been on board since the early days, PKF Bredin McCormack Rewcastle provide accounting services as their way of supporting the annual festival.
+Like many who have been on board since the early days, PKF Dunedin provide accounting services as their way of supporting the annual festival.
 The Wild Dunedin initiative also receives pro bono services from a lawyer and an auditing accountant from a different firm.

 “The professions – law and accounting – are the glue that keep us together, ticking the boxes for compliance and management of the business” Jeannie affirms.